opengeospatial/geosemantics-dwg/whitepaper-ideas.md

 - Should GeoSPARQL move towards an ontology of space positions, regions, and relations, rather than being rooted in the General Feature Model?
 - Could GeoSPARQL offer basic datatypes necessary for storing and processing general spatial data, regardless of the Semweb/RDF?
 - How great is the need for cross-domain interoperability (e.g. using bits of (geo)spatial data in information systems that do not emphasise spatial information)?
-- Is it possible to develop or endorse a web model voor Coordinate Reference Systems to go with GeoSPARQL?
+- Is it possible to develop or endorse a web model for Coordinate Reference Systems to go with GeoSPARQL?
 - Is it possible to define common ground for vector and coverage data within GeoSPARQL?
 - Is there a need to seek collaboration with non-OGC parties for further development of GeoSPARQL?